ClojureBridge/curriculum/outline/app.md

           {:metadata metadata
            :results results}))

 Define a var to hold the results of calling get-api for the countries endpoint.
+You have to pass get-api the path and query-params that you need to call that API.

-    (def countries (get-api "/countries" query-params))
+    (def countries (get-api "/countries" {}))

 Filter the results
 ------------------
 Try going through the results to pull out a couple of the values associated with keys in the results.
+You can use the for function to do this.
+You want to pull out the values for the "name" and "longitude" items from the results section.
+Those will have been turned into Clojure keywords by the json library, so you can refer to them as :name and :longitude.

     (for [item (:results countries)]
           [(:name item) (:longitude item)])

-Make that into a function where the two keys are parameters that can be passed to the function.
+Make that into a function called get-value-map where the two keys to look up in the results are parameters that can be passed to the function.
 Put the values into a map with "into {}"

     (defn get-value-map
       "Returns relation of two keys from API response"